Does your Startup Really need Blockchain?

 Head of Emerging Technology - 07 July 2020 -

 ‘To Blockchain or not to Blockchain’ – this is one big question that has been on the minds of startup founders in recent times.
-From supply chain monitoring to equity management and cross-border payments, Blockchain has been making its way into multiple areas.
+From supply chain monitoring to equity management and cross-border payments, Blockchain technology has been making its way into multiple areas.
 Startups, to meet their growth goals, are jumping onto the Blockchain bandwagon to generate buzz, convince investors, and raise new rounds of funding.

-Whether to adopt Blockchain for your startup is not merely a technological decision but also a business decision.
+Whether to adopt the Blockchain technology for your startup is not merely a technological decision but also a business decision.
 Being the frontliners of decision-making, it is crucial for founders to not fall for the hype but diligently analyze its potential from the business perspective– even in cases where a well-defined problem exists.
 While Blockchain’s unique properties have forced startup founders to think of it as essential and transformative technology, the ‘business benefit’ stands firm as a vital consideration in this decision.
-This article will cover both technology and business perspectives that founders need to consider while evaluating Blockchain.
+This article will cover both technology and business perspectives that founders need to consider while evaluating Blockchain technology.

 Though many research papers feature decision trees to evaluate Blockchain use case feasibility with respect to technology, here is a simplified version of the framework-